-So first, be aware that since April 2017 there is a new nationality law for people not born in Luxembourg.
-Read here the main changes and all the clauses to be able to apply for the Luxembourgish nationality.
+So first, be aware that there is a nationality law for people not born in Luxembourg.

 If you are meeting the clauses to apply for the Luxembourgish citizenship you must:

-- either pass a Luxembourgish language test called Sproochentest organised by the INL (Institut National des Langues), achieving level A2 in oral expression and B1 in oral comprehension.
+- pass the Luxembourgish language test called Sproochentest organised by the INL (Institut National des Langues), achieving level A2 in oral expression and B1 in oral comprehension.
 Read here all the information about the conditions and registration

 - and attend 24 hours “Vivre ensemble au Grand Duché de Luxembourg” classes (Living together in the Grand Duchy of Luxembourg) or pass the test for the course.
 You can read all the information about how to sign up for the course “Vivre ensemble au G-D Luxembourg” and the exam here.